appistack/appistack-ng/README.md

 Also, note that in config.json, you can set `ng_mocks = false` if you do not want to use the API mocks in `app/mocks.js`.

-## Configuring for Divshot
+## Configuring Divshot

+#### 1) Create a Divshot Account

+Divshot allows you to host static-only websites -- FO FREE!
+C.O.D.
+NO MONEY DOWN!
+It's amazing.

+#### 2) Create a New App on Divshot

-1. Login to the Divshot Web Interface and create a new app.
+Login to the Divshot Web Interface and create a new app.

+#### 3) Configure DNS

+If you've got a domain name ready, you can configure it now.
+Under your app in Divshot, click settings.
+Enter your domain name and click save.

+In your DNS Provider, create a CNAME or ALIAS record and point it to `[yourapp].divshot.io`.
+That's where you're static HTML app will be deployed.

+#### 4) Download the Divshot CLI

-1. Download the Divshot CLI with `npm install -g divshot-cli`.
+Install the Divshot CLI with `npm install -g divshot-cli`.
+You'll need `npm`, but you already knew that, didn't you.

-1. Login to the Divshot CLI with `divshot login`
+Go ahead and login to the Divshot CLI with `divshot login`.

+#### 5) Set Up `divshot.json`

-1. Configure Divshot in `divshot.json`.
+Configure values for settings in `divshot.json`.
 You only need to change the name to match the app you created.

+#### 6) Set Up `config.json`

-1. Configure these settings in `config.json` for your production environment.
+Configure these settings in `config.json` for your production environment.

 - Set `api_protocol` to `https` if you're using Heroku.
 - Set `api_url` to the location of your API on Heroku.
 - Set `build folder` to match the `root` configured in `divshot.json`.
 - Set `assets_url` to the root location of your static assets.
 - Configure `googleAnalytics` if you have set it up for your app.
 Otherwise, remove this section.
 - Ensure `ng_mocks` is set to false, unless you want to use your $httpBackend mocks in production.

 That's it - you're ready to deploy to Divshot!

 ## Deploying to Divshot

-The app is hosted at [development.oscillate.divshot.io](http://development.oscillate.divshot.io).
-Divshot is a service to host completely static sites.

-Deploy with the following:
+#### Build App in `./divshot`

-1. `NODE_ENV=divshot gulp` to build app in ./divshot.
-  - `NODE_ENV=production gulp` to build app with production configuration in `config.js`.
+Run `NODE_ENV=divshot gulp` to build.
+Use `NODE_ENV=production gulp` to build app with production configuration in `config.js`.

+#### Push Your Changes to Divshot

-1. `divshot push` to push changes to your Divshot development environment.
-  - `divshot push production` to push to production.
+Run `divshot push` to push changes to your Divshot development environment.
+Run `divshot push production` to push to production.

 ## Configuring For Multiple Environments

 Configuration for building your app is set in `config.json`.
 Default configuration is specified in `common` and